MoritzGeorgy95/El-Pollo-Loco/README.md

 # El Pollo Loco
- A little jump & run game practicing Javascript Object Orientation
+ A little jump & run game that is Object Oriented with recursive animation frame